Get 50% off your first two months of accountancy heaven!

 “A moderate level of noise enhances creativity compared to both low and high levels of noise.
 Moderate background noise induces distraction which encourages individuals to think at a higher, abstract level, and consequently exhibit higher creativity.”

-Contrarily, as far as I’m aware, nobody has invented a version that mimics the ambience of a pub, and I’m not sure it would be a particularly popular page if they did.
+Contrarily, as far as I’m aware, nobody has invented a version that mimics the ambience of a pub, and I’m not sure it would be a particularly popular page for workers trying to get stuff done if they did.

 Unless you’re a troubled artist attempting to draw inspiration from the bottom of a bottle, your motivation and productivity are far better served by a good old cup of joe.
 Don’t take my word for it – ask the U.S National Library of Medicine, who claim the consumption of (moderate) amounts of caffeine: